dsshean/dumb-llm/README.md

 ## Abstract

-This repository implements a novel approach to Retrieval-Augmented Generation (RAG) that addresses the fundamental hallucination problem through multiple synergistic techniques.
+This repository implements a novel approach to Retrieval-Augmented Generation (RAG) that addresses the fundamental hallucination problem through multiple techniques.
 We present a system that learns to abstain from answering factual questions when lacking appropriate context, while maintaining full conversational capabilities.
 The key innovation is teaching models to evaluate context relevance rather than mere existence, achieving this through fine-tuning rather than runtime constraints.

+Extensive applications are possible when you harness the power of a dumb-llm.

 ## 1. Introduction